 \section{Introduction}

 General Relativity (GR), in spite of its immense success, has been subject to quite a bit of skepticism on its adequacy and correctness in predictability at cosmological scales, when confronted with the challenges in dealing with the dark constituents of the universe, viz. {\em dark energy} (DE) and {\em dark matter} (DM) \cite{CST-rev,AT-book,wols-ed,MCGM-ed,BCNO-rev}.
-A considerable amount of interest has therefore been developed on the studies of the cosmological aspects of the extensions or alternatives of GR, which are collectively known as the theories of {\em modified gravity} (MG) \cite{chiba-mg,NO-mg1,NO-mg2,NO-mg3,FTT-mg,SF-mg,FT-mg,clift-mg,papa-ed,NOO-rev}.
-Importance has primarily been given to the MG equivalent scalar-tensor formulations which, in a cosmological setting, give rise to scenarios of a scalar field induced DE, that interacts with matter fields (including the DM sources) under conformal transformations \cite{fuj-st,frni-st,ENO-st,FTBM-st,BGP-st}.
-Consequently, one gets a platform for exploring a plausible `geometric unification' of the cosmological dark sector via some mechanism of emulating the DM (or part thereof) using the same scalar field artifact(s) of geometry from which the DE emerges.
-Such explorations have had a fresh impetus in recent years with the emergence of the {\em mimetic gravity} theory \cite{CM-mm}, and a host of its extensions proposed on various grounds.
+Considerable interest has therefore been developed on the cosmological aspects of the extensions or alternatives of GR --- collectively, the theories of {\em modified gravity} (MG) \cite{chiba-mg,NO-mg1,NO-mg2,NO-mg3,FTT-mg,SF-mg,FT-mg,clift-mg,papa-ed,NOO-rev}.
+Attention has primarily been drawn by the MG equivalent scalar-tensor formulations which, in a cosmological setting, give rise to scenarios of a scalar field induced DE, that interacts with matter fields (including the DM sources) under conformal transformations \cite{fuj-st,frni-st,ENO-st,FTBM-st,BGP-st}.
+Consequently, one gets a platform for exploring a plausible `geometric unification' of the cosmological dark sector via some mechanism of emulating the DM (or part thereof) using the same scalar field artefact(s) of geometry from which the DE emerges.
+Such explorations have had a fresh impetus in recent years with the emergence of the {\em mimetic gravity} theory \cite{CM-mm}, and a host of its extensions.